-Target this week announced a partnership with online mattress upstart Casper, where starting June 18 Casper accessories will be for sale in more than 1,200 stores.
+Target has announced a partnership with online mattress upstart Casper, where starting June 18 Casper accessories will be for sale in more than 1,200 stores.
 The company's signature mattress will be available on Target.com only.
 Larger items like mattresses and a lounger will be on display for customers to see and try before they order online, according to a company press release.

 For once pure-play Casper, the tie-up continues its move into brick-and-mortar sales, which have included plans for its own stores, pop-ups and a partnership with furniture retailer West Elm.